Displaying Cluster Information

 command, we can obtain more information about jobs in execution and those completed.

-For example, we can check the status of all jobs from the last day:
+For example, we can check the status of all of our jobs for the last three days:

 JobID JobName Elapsed State ExitCode